Your Complete Eye Health Is What Matters To Us

 If surgery is your next step, we are pleased to offer state of the art technologies in intraocular lens implants, minimally invasive glaucoma procedures, lasers and more.
 But we aren’t just here for you when you have a serious medical problem.
 We offer routine eye exams for the whole family, any age, and our optical shop has long been providing glasses and contact lens options for almost any style and budget.

-Full Service Optical and Contact lens Departments
+Optical and Contact Lens Department

-- Large selection of prescription and nonprescription sunglasses
+- Large selection of sunglasses

 - Second pair discounts

 - State-of-the-art Crizal lenses

 - Free adjustments and repairs on our glasses

 - Wide variety of Contact Lenses